der-On/Children-Media-Library/README.md

 cargo run --bin cli scan
 ```

-It is recommended to add the `npm run scan` to a cron job or trigger it manually once you've added/changed the media library.
+It is recommended to add the `cargo run --bin cli scan` to a cron job or trigger it manually once you've added/changed the media library.

 ## On the Raspberry Pi